Sports Concussion Clinic

 Our specialists will take the time to get to know your child and his or her activities and develop a custom return-to-play plan for sports or other recreational activities.
 Clinic staff will recommend accommodations regarding school work and activities during your child’s recovery.

 Better Treatment through Research

-Members of the Youth Sports Concussion team are actively involved in leading scientific research to better understand concussions in young people and to develop new treatment paradigms.
+Members of the Sports Concussion team are actively involved in leading scientific research to better understand concussions in young people and to develop new treatment paradigms.
 Areas of research include the effects of traumatic brain injury during different stages of development, understanding injury patterns and return-to-play/return-to-school issues.